Women’s Leadership Online Certificate Program

 Henna brings a unique combination of expertise and experience to help businesses and leaders achieve next-level results.
 After a 14-year recruitment career working with top performers, growing managers, and C-suite leaders, Henna founded Pryority Group to provide executive coaching and development services with an empathetic but no-nonsense approach for companies ranging from fast-growing startups to Fortune 500.
 She completed her coaching certification in Leadership Coaching for Organizational Performance from American University and is an Associate Certified Coach (ACC).

 Shelly Clay-Robison, M.S.

 Shelly brings years of experience in education, international human rights policy, inclusive peacebuilding, and war victim advocacy.
 Her research and teaching combines training in anthropology, peace and conflict resolution, and the arts.
 Shelly is also an executive leadership and conflict resolution coach and is a certified MBTI practitioner.
 She is completing doctoral work at the Carter School for Peace and Conflict Resolution at George Mason University where she researches social movements, nonviolent resistance, and the arts in Indonesia.

 Amy Stengel, J.D.

-Special Events Director, Women’s Leadership Initiative, Lerner College; Lead Facilitator
+Program Director, Women’s Leadership Initiative, Lerner College; Lead Facilitator

 Amy brings years of experience in education, law and financial services, most recently leading the Institutional Administrative Services business at Wilmington Trust, a division of M&T Bank.
 In 2015 she was honored by Delaware Today magazine as a Delaware Woman in Business.
 At M&T, she served on the Diversity and Inclusion Council, launched the Intergenerational (iGen) Diversity Resource Group and worked with the Women in Networking Resource Group.
 Amy serves on the planning committee for the Millennial Summit and consults with companies on their diversity, equity and inclusion strategy.